Spy bill passes second reading

 Mr Dunne has said the man leading the investigation, David Henry, went too far when he sought the records of Fairfax Media journalist Andrea Vance, but would still support the legislation.

-Next story in Political: Treaty settlement bills progress through House
+Next story in Politics: Treaty settlement bills progress through House

 Copyright © 2013, Radio New Zealand